 French astronaut Thomas Pesquet of the European Space Agency (ESA) posted a series of videos on Twitter over the weekend, showing some of the ISS astronauts performing their favorite games sans gravity.

-They also had a ‘weightless’ sharpshooting session where they shoot what looks like rubber bands at a makeshift target.
+They also had a ‘weightless’ sharpshooting session where they shot what looked like rubber bands at a makeshift target.

 “Weightless sharpshooting – concentration and skill (or luck) proved necessary to reach the target,” posted the French astronaut.